How Much Yeast To Use With Flour | Best Gourmet Flours

 Caputo Semola | Semola Rimacinata | Double Milled Durum Wheat Flour

-The best specialty flour for gourmet recipes to have on hand is the Caputo Semola (Semola Rimacinata).
-This is double-milled or what you would call double-zero "00" flour.
+• The best specialty flour for gourmet recipes to have on hand is the Caputo Semola (Semola Rimacinata).
+This is double-milled flour, finely ground, but not as powdery as double-zero "00" flour.
 It is made from hard Durum wheat and has a high protein content of 12.5% for high-gluten doughs.
 It is an excellent flour if you're using a pizza peel to get the pizza dough to slide off the peel onto your steel.
 Sprinkle a little Semola on your peel before you load your pizza dough onto it.
 As with all Caputo flours, the Semola Rimacinata is produced in Italy.

 You can also add Semola to Caputo Chef's flour or King Arthur Baking Company unbleached all-purpose flour.
 This adds a different flavor profile and golden color to the dough.
 Adding Semola all-purpose flour increases the protein percentage and gluten-forming ability.
 The fine-milled Semola Rimacinata also holds a lot of water for high-hydration doughs.